jbostoen/iTop-custom-extensions/wip/extensions/jb-ticket-merge/readme.md

 # jb-ticket-merge

 Can't be used for now.
-Very early development stage.
-Hence protected.
+Near complete.
 Developed in personal time.

 If you are interested in a quick development of this extension or a specific feature, consider getting in touch and sponsor it.